 Wayne Bergeron, Ken Pfabe, and Matt Shea

 Continuing to work with the USNA Admission’s Department has reinforced the Electric Brigade’s role as a vital part of Naval Academy recruiting.
 Additionally, the band has become more integrated with Midshipmen musicians and the Naval Academy Music Department, providing support to the Drum and Bugle Corps during basketball games, performing alongside the Academy’s orchestra for Midshipman musical productions, and continuing to mentor the Midshipman jazz band, Trident Brass.
-LCDR Trzcinski implemented a new Midshipmen Solo Competition giving musically inclined future Navy leaders, such as Midshipmen Samuel Strelkoff, the opportunity to perform with the band.
+In addition, LCDR Trzcinski conducted a concert in which Midshipmen Samuel Strelkoff, performed as a soloist with the band.

 Ensign Bruce Mansfield, the USNA Band's Assistant Director

 presents MU1 Jessica Privler with a Navy and Marine Corps Achievement Medal